jia1/jia1.github.io/content/posts/react-hook-form-validations.md

 draft: false
 tags: ["react"]
 ---
 Feeling a little abashed about [leaving a bug unresolved for the day](https://github.com/opengovsg/FormSG/pull/6087), but I want a break and keep the team posted.
 And I also want to share what I have learnt.
-However, if you know what's the problem with my commit, please do not hesitate to reach out!
+However, if you know what's the problem with my commit, please don't hesitate to reach out!

-Back to the main learning point I am trying to share: In [the pull request above](https://github.com/opengovsg/FormSG/pull/6087), look at the first screenshot.
+Back to the main learning point I'm trying to share: In [the pull request above](https://github.com/opengovsg/FormSG/pull/6087), look at the first screenshot.
 The first screenshot was supposed to depict a form field that has gone through the validation function despite being untouched.
 Based on my understanding of the mockups I was given, this was the intended behaviour.

 Though, this was not a default behaviour in `react-hook-form`.
 So I had to do the following: